acdlite/flummox/docs/docs/api/higher-order-component.md

 });
 ```

 **Note**: FluxComponent, fluxMixin, and the higher-order component implement the same [interface](https://github.com/acdlite/flummox/blob/master/src/addons/reactComponentMethods.js).
-Eventually the docs will updated to make this clearer.
+Eventually the docs will be updated to make this clearer.